salesforce/lwc-rfcs/text/0000-dynamic-events.md

 </template>
 ```

+Event listeners specified by `lwc:on` are added completely independently of event listener properties specified by `lwc:spread`, i.e. If `lwc:on` and `lwc:spread` specify listeners for the same event type, then both event listeners will be added.
+they do not override or overwrite each other in any way.

 ## Drawbacks

 One downside of this proposal is that it would prevent us from being able to statically analyze the names of event listeners added by this directive.